 - Course materials in alternate formats—including enlarged handouts, use of colored paper and Braille—can also be requested through the office.

 - Students who want full access to Learning Ally's services (e.g., ordering books for personal interest) can apply for an individual membership by contacting the company directly.

 Take a look at the request for textbooks and required readings in alternate formats to thoroughly understand your responsibilities and the responsibilities of Disability and Access Services in serving you.
 Don't worry about printing these out or signing them; we'll take care of that together when we meet with you.

 The office coordinates testing accommodations based on students' documentation.
 Testing accommodations can include extended time, a low-distraction environment, use of a computer and more, as determined through an interactive process between a student with a documented disability and the office's staff.

 Take a look at the agreement for testing accommodations to thoroughly understand your responsibilities and the responsibilities of Disability and Access Services in serving you.
 Don't worry about printing these out or signing them; we'll take care of that together when we meet with you.

 The University of Baltimore strives to provide a fully accessible campus; all buildings are equipped with accessible entryways, and classrooms are included in the University's accessibility plan.

-If a building is not accessible due to maintenance or another unforeseen circumstance, Disability and Access Services will work with the Office of Facilities Management and Capital Planning to assess the situation and to make any changes necessary to ensure accessibility.
+If a building is not accessible due to maintenance or another unforeseen circumstance, Disability and Access Services will work with the Office of Capital Planning and Campus Operations to assess the situation and to make any changes necessary to ensure accessibility.
 If an emergency arises (i.e., an elevator not functioning), the office will work with the same office to provide access or, if needed, to email students registered with the office with information about the problem and about options for access to other areas.

 To report issues of accessibility on campus, contact Disability and Access Services at 410.837.4755 or at email@example.com.